audaciaconsulting/Audacia.Build.Src/src/provision/terraform/README.md

 ## Overview

-The Terraform steps can be used to create the basic Azure resources needed for an environment, including:
+The Terraform steps can be used to create Azure resources needed for an environment, including:

-- Azure SQL database, including a staging database
+- Azure SQL database
-- App service for each app, including staging slots
+- App service and staging slots
 - Storage accounts
 - Key vault